daniel-keen/better-unity-dropdown/README.md

 - Each dropdown contains an OptionsObject where you can customize the options style.

 All settings and methods are thoroughly documented in the scripts.
 Each variable and method includes a description, and the code is fully commented, ensuring that the dropdown is fully customizable.

-## Help:
-In the event you are unable to find the information you are looking for or have found a bug, please raise an issue here or post a question in the [website](https://danielkeen.xyz).